RickStrahl/VirtualFoxFest2022-FoxProDotnet/Documents/Markdown/FoxProDotnet.md

 * Loading of a third party library
 * Registrationless instantiation of the builder
 * Direct invocation via COM (`loBuilder.Build()`)
-* Indirect invocation in this case of a static method
+* Calling a static method

-This example is super simple, but that little bit of code provides powerful functionality as you now have the full power of Markdown parsing in your FoxPro application with just a few lines of code.
+This example is super simple, but it provides powerful functionality as you now have the full power of Markdown parsing in your FoxPro application with just a few lines of code.
 Small code sample, big feature footprint!

 ### Basic Example: Indirect Invocations
 Let's look at another example that demonstrates more of the indirect invocation of methods and properties with `wwDotnetBridge`.
 The following code retrieves all the local user TLS Certificates on the machine using .NET built-in system libraries: